Explore Our Ingredients

 Nutrients:

-Source of omega-3 fatty acids, lignans, fibre, magnesium and vitamin B1.
+Source of omega-3 fatty acids, fibre, magnesium, zinc, phosphorus, manganese, copper and vitamin B1.

 Read more